US STOCKS-S&P 500, Dow sink to late-Sept lows on virus woes | Business

 US STOCKS-S&P 500, Dow sink to late-Sept lows on virus woes

+The S&P 500 and the Dow hit their lowest levels since late-September on Wednesday as coronavirus cases surged globally and fears of a contested U.S. presidential election next week added to worries.

-New cases and hospitalizations set records in the U.S. Midwest, while concerns over a national lockdown in France and tighter restrictions in Germany sapped investor appetite for risk.
-"Whether you call it a continuation of the pandemic or a third wave of new case discovery - it is the largest concern," said Art Hogan, chief market strategist at National Securities in New York.
+Shares of hotels, airlines and other companies sensitive to COVID-19-related curbs fell with Wynn Resorts down 3.6% and the S&P 1500 airlines index declining 3.4%.
+The energy index fell as oil prices tumbled on fears of lower fuel demand.
+New cases and hospitalizations set records in the U.S. Midwest, while concerns rose over a national lockdown in France and tighter restrictions in Germany.

-"Unless and until we get through this pandemic, it is hard for investors to imagine a better economic time."
 A spiraling pandemic and a failure to reach a deal on a fresh round of U.S. fiscal stimulus before the Nov.
 3 election have put the blue-chip Dow and the benchmark S&P 500 on track to erase their gains for October.
+"Investors have pretty much figured we're not going to see any stimulus before the election and they're anticipating some additional shutdowns due to spikes in coronavirus cases," said Matthew Keator, managing partner in the Keator Group, a wealth management firm in Lenox, Massachusetts.

 With just six days to the election, Wall Street's fear gauge spiked to its highest level since July 15, also on concerns that a winner might not be declared the night of Nov.
 3 due to a delay in counting the huge volume of mail-in ballots.
 Democratic challenger Biden leads President Donald Trump nationally by 10 percentage points, according to the Reuters/Ipsos poll, but the competition is tighter in swing states, which will decide the victor.

-Of the 170 S&P 500 companies that have reported third-quarter earnings so far, about 84% have topped expectations, according to Refinitiv data.
-Profit on average is expected to fall 16.4% from a year earlier.
+Of the 206 S&P 500 companies that have reported third-quarter earnings so far, about 83% have topped expectations, according to Refinitiv data.
+Profit on average is expected to fall 14.8% from a year earlier.
 Microsoft Corp's quarterly results surpassed analysts targets, benefiting from a pandemic-driven shift to working from home and online learning.
-Its shares, however, fell about 4% after rising 35% so far this year.
+Its shares, however, fell about 4% after rising nearly 35% so far this year.

 - READ MORE ON: